nroduit/weasis-pacs-connector/README.md

 This component gathers different services:

+* **/weasis** new protocol which replaces Java Webstart.
+It works with Weasis 3.5 (or superior) installed on the system with a [native installer](https://nroduit.github.io/en/getting-started/)
 * **/viewer** launching Weasis with the patient ID, study UID... (can be configured to use a combination of UIDs or to hide some of them)
 * **/IHEInvokeImageDisplay** launching Weasis at Patient and Study level, compliant to the [IHE IID profile](http://www.ihe.net/Technical_Framework/upload/IHE_RAD_Suppl_IID.pdf)
 * **/manifest** building the xml manifest (containing the necessary UIDs) consumed by Weasis to retrieve all the images by WADO requests